 ‘Conservation’ is what we do with our knowledge, to mitigate human impacts; I am more focused on theory and paradigm, against a back-cloth of species-based research.
 For example I have recently investigated the effects of climate variability on badgers (UK), beavers (Norway) and on seed-dispersal endozoochory in subtropical frugivorous mesocarnivores (China).
 As a result, much of my work is collaborative, working with researchers in China, Japan, Norway, Bulgaria, Canada and elsewhere.

-I also am interested in teaching and engaging the general public in understanding nature; I have been a Principal Investigator with the Earthwatch Institute since 2000, running residential field-courses (with my colleague & partner Dr. Christina Buesching), currently in Canada.
-I also work with the Ley Community Drugs and Alcohol Rehabilitation Centre (Yarnton, Oxon), hosting volunteers from this programme who assist with Badger project fieldwork, and thus raising awareness about wildlife and the environment in a different sector of society.
-I also tutor an on-line Diploma module for Oxford’s Department of Continuing Education, ‘Field Techniques for Surveying Mammals and Reptiles’.
+I also am interested in teaching and engaging the general public in understanding nature; I was a Principal Investigator with the Earthwatch Institute from 2000-2014, running residential field-courses (with my colleague & partner Dr. Christina Buesching), currently in Canada.
+I also worked with the Ley Community Drugs and Alcohol Rehabilitation Centre (Yarnton, Oxon), hosting volunteers from this programme who assisted with Badger project fieldwork, and thus raising awareness about wildlife and the environment in a different sector of society.
+I tutor an on-line Diploma module for Oxford’s Department of Continuing Education, ‘Field Techniques for Surveying Mammals and Reptiles’.

 I currently reside predominantly in Nova Scotia, Canada, where I have a developing interest in sustainable forest management and farming – spending my free time with chainsaws and tractors.
 I am also a keen carpenter and car mechanic.